To grunt and sweat under a weary life,

 No traveller returns, puzzles the will,

 - Black★Rock Shooter: Mato becomes/fuses with the eponymous Black Rock Shooter and goes to the Otherworld to save Yomi from Dead Master.
+In the OVA, everything else in the Otherworld happens after that event.
+In the anime series, this is all the information she has and she gets there after her sword goes in.

 - The Soul Society arc sees the gang travel to the Soul Society to rescue Rukia.